Redmond Parental Alienation Lawyer

 Child custody is often one of the most contentious aspects of any divorce case.
 Sometimes, parents may throw all rational thought out the window and may attempt to turn a child against the other parent.
 This type of emotional manipulation is known as parental alienation, and there are steps you can take to help put a stop to this behavior.

-At O'Brian & Associates, P.S., our attorneys can provide you with the legal counsel you need to help you through this difficult time.
-We invite you to give us a call today to schedule a confidential consultation about your specific case.
-Our firm serves clients on the Eastside and throughout the Seattle area.
+At O'Brian & Associates, P.S., our child custody attorneys can provide you with the legal counsel you need to help you through this difficult time.
+We invite you to give us a call today to schedule a confidential consultation about your specific custody case.
+Our Redmond law firm serves clients on the Eastside and throughout the Seattle area.

 What Does Parental Alienation Look Like?